NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/How-does-it-work.page.md

 | Call Assist Request  | Home AST            | Supporting AST     |
 | Mutual Aid Request   | Home AST            | Supporting AST     |

-Out of area calls
+### Out of area calls

 Calls may be re-routed by the BT Emergency Call Service to an Ambulance Service Trust (AST) outside of the geographic area of the incident (the Call Receiving AST) for the following reasons:
-* The BT Intelligent Routing Platform (IRP) re-routes the call if the AST in the geographic area of the incident (the Home AST) does not have sufficient Call Handlers to answer the call within a given time frame
+* The BT Intelligent Routing Platform (IRP) re-routes the call if the AST in the geographic area of the incident (the Home AST) has insufficient available Call Handlers to answer the call within a given time frame
     * The Home AST has a 'buddying' arrangement with an out-of-area AST to take their calls under defined circumstances (e.g. system downtime, periods of surge)
     * A third party caller calls about a patient in another area
     * Calls where the incident is on the boundary between two ASTs

-Call Assist Requests
+### Call Assist Requests
 - A Home AST may request support from a Supporting AST when they cannot send a resource to an incident within their geographic boundary of responsibility.
 - The supporting AST may accept or reject this request
 - If the Supporting AST rejects the request, the Home AST will make alternative arrangements